What is Agile methodology?

 Low-code platforms with embedded user feedback widgets enable users to provide instant feedback directly within an application.
 A closed feedback loop enables the development team to quickly resolve queries from the business, facilitating rapid iteration.
 Built in app validation with instant app sharing can further enhance agile collaboration.
 The ability to preview and share live working apps instantly, across device form factors enables end users to see, and react to, the app early and often in the process, encouraging ongoing feedback.

 When Agile tenets are built into the core of a low-code platform, it allows for frequent, real-time feedback and collaboration.
 With this extended to the business owners, feedback loops are significantly reduced, ensuring the team delivers a solution that meets both user needs and business objectives for quicker time to value.
+Read the eBook: Learn why developers need to embrace low-code.

 Frequently Asked Questions